 Commercial uses for drones

-Dr Catherine Ball, is a world leader in the non-military application of drone technology.
-She highlighted some really important issues for property owners at The Property Council New Zealand National Conference in Melbourne13-15 September.
+Dr Catherine Ball is a world leader in the non-military application of drone technology.
+She highlighted some really important issues for property owners at The Property Council New Zealand National Conference held in Melbourne, 13-15 September.

 Firstly it’s important to note that there are all sorts of drone use beyond delivery applications.
 These include emergency response, building and utilities assessment and repair and maintenance.